\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 Exercise

 Your favorite show starts at 6:15 PM.
-What time is it in 24-hour time?
+What time is that in 24-hour format?

 :